ordrukman/GameAssist/README.md

 The user inserts game-winners for every matchup and clicks apply, then when clicking on the results button the app present the players ranked by their number of victories and the number of played games for each player:

 <img width="401" alt="Screenshot 2021-10-12 214546" src="https://user-images.githubusercontent.com/92392940/137017749-761dfd99-963b-4497-9f08-94b52592f9bd.png">

+Of course, the user can go back and edit the details and the app will update as well.

+The APK file contains the app, so feel free the download it and try it by yourself.
+Don't forget to change your phone language to English if necessary :)

+While programming the app I used several UI tools that android studio suggests, RecyclerView, ListView, CardView, etc'...